JoinWebZero/hackathons/ethdenver-2025/README.md

 ### 🔗 Bifrost

-`⚠️ TODO confirm prize description ⚠️`

-- **Prize:** Bounty amount determined based on submission quality.
+- **Prize:** The bounty amount will be determined by Bifrost based on submission quality.
 - **Challenge:** Submit a proposal application to the [Bifrost Builder Program](https://github.com/bifrost-io/mono/tree/main/builder-program), either with a new idea or by selecting one from the list of suggested projects.
 - **Note:** Bifrost will host a virtual workshop at The Blockspace Mansion and provide virtual support to assist hackers.

-## 🗓️ Workshop Participation Challenges

-`⚠️ TODO: To be coordinated with WebZero - will a workshop participation challenge take place? ⚠️`

-Attend any of these workshops, participate, and submit proof via the challenge submission form to count toward your completed challenges.

-1. `⚠️ TODO ⚠️`

 ## 💰 Cash Prizes